 So all of this leaves only one thing – when it comes to being happy you can take control.
 Make a decision to be happy now.
 Learn to focus on and enjoy the things that are contributing to your happiness instead of deferring it to the future.
 Choose to cultivate a positive response toward your current situation and live in a state of gratitude and hope.
 Go ahead, allow yourself to be happy right now.
 You deserve it.

-So, what makes you feel happy?
+So, what brings you happiness?

 What are you truly grateful for?